-- 1. In roller hockey matches, the closest part of the rink will be reserved and in the central part, a space isolated from the public and with the necessary amenities, for the placement of the official game table. - 2.
+- 1. In rink hockey matches, the closest part of the rink will be reserved and in the central part, a space isolated from the public and with the necessary amenities, for the placement of the official game table. - 2.
 The official game table has the following positions, appointed by the entity responsible for the event: - a.
 A timekeeper who manages the scoreboard. - b.
 A Commissioner who is responsible for directing the official gaming table. - c.
 A secretary who manages the match report, electronically or manually. - d.
 An auxiliary referee who controls team fouls and discipline on the benches of the teams, helping or clarifying, when necessary, with any incidents in the match. - e.
 An assistant referee who controls the timing of the possession of the ball, when the appropriate electronic system is available on the rink. - 3.
 In international competitions, the organiser of the event must ensure that the official game table is equipped with the following: - a.
+Five chairs.

-Five chairs. - b.
-Two chairs on each side for use by players of each team who are temporarily suspended from the game. - c.
-A laptop and a printer with digitization, including the replacement of all the materials that are necessary for its operation. - d.
-Two manual signs for the team fouls accumulated during the match. - e.
-Two towers to display information regarding a timeout that will be granted in the next stoppage of the match; and if the next team foul will cause awarded a direct free hit to be awarded. - f.
+b.
+A laptop and a printer with digitization, including the replacement of all the materials that are necessary for its operation.

+c.
+Two manual signs for the team fouls accumulated during the match.

+d.
+Two towers to display information regarding a timeout that will be granted in the next stoppage of the match; and if the next team foul will cause awarded a direct free hit to be awarded.

+- e.
 Two displays showing the time of possession of the ball by each of the teams. - 4.
 It is up to the National Federations to define the composition of the official playing table, although it is mandatory that in the national club events at least one timekeeper and one auxiliary referee are always appointed.